Amazon posts another record profit, but revenue disappoints

 Looking ahead, Olsavsky said the company is “expecting a strong holiday season.”
 However, its revenue forecast of $66.5 billion to $72.5 billion for the fourth quarter, which includes the holiday shopping season, was below the $73.87 billion that analysts expected.

-Rivals are hoping to steal some sales from Amazon’s by mimicking its fast delivery.
+Rivals are hoping to steal some sales from Amazon by mimicking its fast delivery.

 Target, for the first time, will be offering free two-day shipping with no minimum purchase this holiday season.
 But Amazon has already cemented loyalty with its Prime membership, in which members pay $119 a year or $12.99 a month for fast delivery, access to Amazon’s movie streaming service and other perks.